-A garden shed is not your usual regular buy and when that special time comes around, certainly for the men of the world, it is obviously a good time to search the market.
-With shed from your local B&Q (stack them high - sell them cheap) right up to the manufacturers who exhibit at the Chelsea flower show and with prices which a present day banker would think twice about.
+A garden shed, summer house, workshop or log cabin is not your usual regular buy and when that special time comes around, certainly for the men of the world, it is obviously a good time to search the market.
+With shed from your local B&Q (stack them high – sell them cheap) right up to the manufacturers who exhibit at the Chelsea flower show and with prices which a present-day banker would think twice about.

 The manufacturers of these sheds won’t give you an opportunity to inspect the quality before you buy – you are expected to buy from their flash web sites.